How to Create Your Coaching Philosophy + 3 Examples

 There are no set coaching philosophies, just like there’s no official “rulebook” to doing coaching right.
 That’s what gives you the freedom to develop your own playbook!

-But you might find that some principles overlap between the philosophies most coaches advocate.
-For example, a lot of coaches and organizations follow the code of ethics of the International Coaching Federation, even if they’re not associated with them.
+But you might find that some principles overlap in the philosophies most coaches advocate for.
+For example, many professionals and organizations follow the International Coaching Federation (ICF) code of ethics, even if they’re not associated with it.

 Winner’s Mindset Coaching